 32K+ Benefeciaries from Qalaa's education and human capital development initiatives

-- We have provided more than 184 scholarships to students to complete graduate studies abroad since 2007 through the Qalaa Holding Scholarship Fund (QHSF).
-Watch Qalaa Holdings Scholarship Foundation documentary.
+- We have provided more than 198 scholarships to students to complete graduate studies abroad since 2007 through the Qalaa Holding Scholarship Fund (QHSF).
+Watch Qa laa Holdings Scholarship Foundation documentary .

 - We donate USD 30,000 annually to fund the Qalaa Financial Services Center (QHFSC) at The American University in Cairo (AUC).
 The Center provides students with unique learning opportunities by integrating hands-on practical education with financial concepts.

 - In 2016, the ERC launched a new scholarship program called Mostakbaly.
-Since then, we’ve provided a total of 51 undergraduate scholarships for students to attend various prominent Egyptian Universities in addition to 60 scholarships for primary school teachers to attend the Teaching Early Learning Program at AUC.
+Since then, we’ve provided a total of 97 undergraduate scholarships for students to attend five prominent Egyptian Universities, in addition to three graduate scholarships abroad and 26 scholarships through Don Bosco.
+The Mostakbaly for Teachers program trained 96 teachers through the Teaching Early Learning Program at AUC.
 Read more about ERC Mostakbaly program.

-- Since 2015, we have enrolled more than 60 students in AUC’s Engineering Cement Professional Diploma program through a partnership between the University and our cement subsidiary ASEC Holdings.
+- Since 2015, we have enrolled more than 10,000 students in AUC’s Cement Engineering Professional Diploma program through a partnership between the University and our cement subsidiary ASEC Holdings.

 - Since 2015, our solid waste management subsidiary Tawazon has supplied companies in heavy industries with nearly 200,000 tons of sustainable biomass fuel.
 The company also recycles municipal and agricultural waste into useful products such as compost and animal fodder.

-- TAQA Arabia’s EGP 1.35 bn solar power plant in Aswan’s Benban Solar Park will connect 50 MW of solar power to the national grid.
+- TAQA Arabia’s EGP 1.35 bn solar power plant in Aswan’s Benban Solar Park eliminated 78,000g/kWh emissions.

-- ERC will reduce Egypt’s sulfur emissions by 93,000 tons or 30% by producing clean-burning Euro V diesel for local consumption.
+- ERC is expected to reduce Egypt’s sulfur and sulfur dioxide emissions by 93,000 tons and 186,000 tons annually, respectively, by producing clean-burning Euro V diesel for local consumption.

 - At subsidiaries like TAQA Power and ASEC Holdings, our local employees interact with and learn from the specialists and engineers working onsite.

-- We provide vocational training and other educational opportunities in order to close skills gaps.
-Relying on local skilled labor is a sustainable business practice that will create a brighter future for Egypt and its citizens.
+- We provide vocational training and other educational opportunities to close skills gaps.

-- Qalaa Holdings invests in a diverse array of sectors ranging from industry to infrastructure.
+- We invest in a diverse array of sectors ranging from industry to infrastructure.